 This course examines the design of buildings and cities by professional architects, urban planners, and developers in the nineteenth and twentieth centuries.
 It also addresses utopian projects and theoretical texts that have influenced modern design.
 We will furthermore illuminate in western and non-western contexts the relationships between the architecture of cities and economic and political processes.
 (Writing-intensive.)
 Open to first-year students only.
+(Same as Environmental Studies 156.)
 Maximum enrollment, 20.
 Faiza Moatasim.

 157F Environmental History: An Introduction.

 This course introduces students to environmental history by examining both foundational scholarship and new research in the field.
 It will explore the methods and sources—including texts, images, sounds, artifacts, and site visits—that historians use to uncover the natural environment’s past.
 As an introduction to the history of the natural environment, this course equips students to pursue new areas of inquiry and provide them with a different lens through which to view familiar topics.
 (Writing-intensive.)
+(Same as Environmental Studies 157.)
 Maximum enrollment, 20.
 Simons.

 159F America in the Two World Wars.